Frawak/squig-rl/README.md

 conda install -c conda-forge lapack git pip install git+https://github.com/stanfordnmbl/osim-rl.git@v1.5
 ```
-Currently, this repositories runs with the last release which is version 1.5.2
+Currently, this repositories runs with the last release, which is version 1.5.2,
 and not the work-in-progress version for the upcoming challenge.

 4) Next, keras and one of its backends has to be installed.
 I am more comfortable
 with tensorflow.
 Make sure to install the CPU version.
 This repository does not
-contain anything which can be exploited with GPUs and the parallel algorithm
+contain anything (yet) which can be exploited with GPUs.
+Also, the parallel algorithm
 requires multiple cores.
+Unless you have a bunch of graphics cards lying around...
 ```
 pip install tensorflow keras
 ```
 So far, it is not a crucial choice which backend you use but in the future, some
 backend implementations might be added.

-5) Rolling back to previous gym version:
+5) Roll back to a previous gym version:
 ```
 pip install gym==0.9.5
 ```
-...because the last osim release uses environment methods from gym before its
+...because the last osim release (v1.5) uses environment methods from gym before its
 clean-up (see [here](https://github.com/stanfordnmbl/osim-rl/issues/92)).

-Make sure to install tensorflow for CPUs and not GPUs.

 6) Install some additional packages for plotting:
 ```